DucktapeEngine/Ducktape/CONTRIBUTING.md

 Then, please create a pull request - which the maintainers would review and suggest some improvements, or merge the pull request.
 If you'd like any kind of help on Ducktape, feel free to join [Ducktape's Official Discord server](https://theduckdev.github.io/discord)

+#### Programming standards
+-   Class names:  `UpperCamelCase`
+-   Variables:  `lowerCamelCase`
+-   Function/Method arguments:  `lowerCamelCase`
+-   Function/Method names:  `UpperCamelCase`

+That's it.

-Thanks for the contribution! :)
+Thanks for the contributions! :)